 Welcome to the CRESTcon & IISP Congress Conference and Exhibition

 CRESTCon & IISP Congress is a unique event that brings together leading technical and business information security professionals.
-Now in its fourth year, the event has become a key date in the industry calendar, attracting an impressive line-up of speakers and over 350 senior delegates.
+Now in its fifth year, the event has become a key date in the industry calendar, attracting an impressive line-up of speakers and over 400 senior delegates.

 Delegates will include senior security, risk and compliance managers from a wide range of public and private sector organisations, along with security consultants and business directors working in the technical information assurance and response industry.